hashgraph/hedera-mirror-node-explorer/CONFIGURATION.md

 ### `metaDescription`
 This parameter will be inserted as the meta tag `name="description"` in index.html.
-When not specified, the meta tag is not inserted.
+If not specified, the meta tag is not inserted.

 ### `metaURL`
 This parameter will be inserted as the meta tag `property="og:url"` in index.html.
-When not specified, the meta tag is not inserted.
+If not specified, the meta tag is not inserted.

 ### `builtOnLogoURL`
 This provides the location of an image to be used as a replacement for the default technology logo at the bottom left of the page.